Synergy Spray System new logo

 • Solutions:

-Use heat sensors, water sprinklers, and foam systems to manage fire risks.
+Use heat sensors, sprinkler systems, and foam for rapid stockpile fire suppression.

 2. Agriculture